 - Homeowners with poor credit pay an average of 155% more for home insurance than homeowners with excellent credit.

 How does credit score affect your home insurance?

 Your credit score is used to generate a credit-based insurance score, which is then used to help rate your policy.
 Credit-based insurance scores were developed over twenty years ago.
 Originally, direct credit scores were used in insurance rating, but the system was prone to needing an underwriter’s personal judgment, which led to inconsistencies in rating.
 Insurance scores are a more streamlined and standardized metric.
 These scores have been refined over time and now take specific components of a person’s regular credit score and use the information to predict how likely an applicant is to have an insurance claim.

 Policyholders with higher insurance scores might be more likely to pay on time and avoid lapses in coverage.
 They might also have the resources available to maintain their homes, which could lessen the likelihood of needing to file a claim.
 The reverse is also true.
 To compensate for the higher risk of claims and lapses, insurance companies tend to charge higher premiums for lower credit-based insurance scores.

-Four states currently ban the use of credit as a rating factor for home insurance.
-If you live in California, Maryland, Massachusetts or Washington, your insurance company cannot use your credit to rate your policy.
+In some states, although your credit can be a rating factor, it cannot be the only factor, nor can it impact the decision to cancel or non-renew your policy.
+As of 2022, several states have banned or restricted the use of credit as a rating factor for home insurance.
+If you live in California, Hawaii, Maryland, Michigan or Massachusetts, your insurance company is restricted from using your credit to rate your policy.